Skip to main content

 Frequently Asked Questions

-DEFRAG is a casual strategy game.
+DEFRAG is a casual management game with economy theme.

-DEFRAG is available on PC and Windows.
+DEFRAG is available on PC, Mac OS and Windows.

 On average players spend around 6 hours playing DEFRAG.